Happiness and Financial Literacy

 One big problem with financial literacy is that conversations about money and finances are taboo in many settings.
 People avoid talking about money.
 So what is a Filipino to do if no one wants to help out?
 You have to figure things on your own.
 You have to Do It Yourself (DIY).
 If tita Gloria doesn’t want to share how she got her millions, then you will just have to DIY.

-I’m here to guide you to the right resources.
-Let’s review a few basics.
+This article will guide you to the right resources.
+Now, let’s review a few basics.

 Personal Finance Basics